Parallelism

 The parallel structure across the three celebrity verses makes the poem's argument structural: the demands of celebrity are shown to be unchanging across a century by delivering them in the same formal package each time.

 Angela identifies that the two pre-choruses use parallel structure with key substitutions: the first is 'And I didn't wanna come down / We said it was just goodbye for now' and the second is 'And I didn't wanna hang around / I thought it was just goodbye for now.'
-She analyzes the shift from 'come down' (the Peter Pan flying fantasy) to 'hang around' (real life), and from 'We said' to 'I thought,' arguing this tracks the speaker's movement from shared fantasy to individual disillusionment.
+She analyses the shift from 'come down' (the Peter Pan flying fantasy) to 'hang around' (real life), and from 'We said' to 'I thought,' arguing this tracks the speaker's movement from shared fantasy to individual disillusionment.

 Angela & Uncle Jerry discuss how 'magic fabric of our dreaming' in the first chorus changes to 'tragic fabric of our dreaming' in the final chorus.
 Uncle Jerry notes: 'It used to be magic and now it's tragic... it still rhymes, still has that same alliterative sound.'
 The single-word substitution from 'magic' to 'tragic' tracks the entire emotional arc of the song.